jdutant/quarto-dockerfiles/README.md

 These are customizable, see Makefile instructions.

-### with Docker
+### Build with Docker

-At the repository root, build images with:
+Clone this repository.
+At the root, build images with:

 ```bash
 docker build -t quarto-minimal -f Dockerfile.minimal .